Rust Never Sleeps: Recording

-The electric sets were recorded during the Neil Young/Crazy Horse tour in late 1978, with overdubs added later.
-Audience noise is removed as much as possible, although it is clearly audible at certain points, most noticeably on the opening and closing songs.
+The electric sets were recorded during the Neil Young/Crazy Horse tour in October 1978, with overdubs added later.
+The same performance of "Hey Hey, My My (Into the Black)" is used on both Rust Never Sleeps and Live Rust, with the former receiving significant overdubs.
+Audience noise is removed from the album as much as possible, although it is clearly audible at certain points, most noticeably on the opening and closing songs.